-There's nothing more quintessential than a croissant, sure there are fancier looking things in the display cabinet but you can beat something so perfectly simple.
-Melbourne has countless pastry outlets churning out the golden-kissed baked goods each day, but hunting down the very best is another thing entirely.
+There's nothing more quintessential than a croissant, sure there are fancier-looking things in the display cabinet but you can beat something so perfectly simple.
+Melbourne has countless pastry outlets churning out golden-kissed baked goods each day, but hunting down the very best is another thing entirely.

 Artisanal Bakehouse is a newcomer to Melbourne's croissant game, but owners David and Aymeric are no strangers to pastry.
 The pair are both French-born and, before moving to Melbourne, they developed their craft as pastry chefs in Michelin-star restaurants.
 Their Centre Road Bentleigh bakehouse is now teeming with locals each morning, so expect queues for some of the best croissants in Melbourne.
 Their authentic range of pastries includes their famed perfectly crisp plain croissant, as well as chocolate and almond variations—and a truly out-of-this-world cinnamon roll.

 You wouldn’t have a ‘best croissants Melbourne’ list without this one.
 If you haven’t been to Lune Croissanterie, you’re missing out.
 Their croissants have been hailed as some of the finest croissants in Melbourne (actually, the finest in the world according to The New York Times).
 Their traditional plain croissant is prepared over three days and is full of fresh, buttery goodness.
 If you want something a little more decadent, their twice-baked almond croissant is another crowd-pleaser.
-Get in early, because there are usually long lines spilling out of both Lune Croissanterie’s Fitzroy, CBD and even the newly-opened Armadale store.
+Get in early, because there are usually long lines spilling out of all Lune Croissanterie’s Fitzroy, CBD and even the newly-opened Armadale store.

 Wild Life Bakery